rust-lang/rust/src/doc/rust.md

 ### Crate-only attributes

+- `crate_id` - specify the this crate's crate ID.
 - `crate_type` - see [linkage](#linkage).
 - `feature` - see [compiler features](#compiler-features).
-- `no_start` - disable linking to the `native` crate, which specifies the "start" language item.
 - `no_main` - disable emitting the `main` symbol.
 Useful when some other object being linked to defines `main`.
+- `no_start` - disable linking to the `native` crate, which specifies the "start" language item.
 - `no_std` - disable linking to the `std` crate.
-- `crate_id` - specify the this crate's crate ID.

 ### Module-only attributes

-- `path` - specifies the file to load the module from. `#[path="foo.rs"] mod bar;` is equivalent to `mod bar { /* contents of foo.rs */ }`
 - `macro_escape` - macros defined in this module will be visible in the module's parent, after this module has been included.
 - `no_implicit_prelude` - disable injecting `use std::prelude::*` in this
   module.
+- `path` - specifies the file to load the module from. `#[path="foo.rs"] mod bar;` is equivalent to `mod bar { /* contents of foo.rs */ }`.
+The path is taken relative to the directory that the current module is in.

 ### Function-only attributes

+- `macro_registrar` - when using loadable syntax extensions, mark this function as the registration point for the current crate's syntax extensions.
+- `main` - indicates that this function should be passed to the entry point, rather than the function in the crate root named `main`.
 - `start` - indicates that this function should be used as the entry point, overriding the "start" language item.
 See the "start" [language item](#language-items) for more details.
-- `main` - indicates that this function should be passed to the entry point, rather than the function in the crate root named `main`.
-- `macro_registrar` - when using loadable syntax extensions, mark this function as the registration point for the current crate's syntax extensions.

 ### Static-only attributes

+- `address_insignificant` - references to this static may alias with references to other statics, potentially of unrelated type.
 - `thread_local` - on a `static mut`, this signals that the value of this static may change depending on the current thread.
 The exact consequences of this are implementation-defined.
-- `address_insignificant` - references to this static may alias with references to other statics, potentially of unrelated type.

 ### FFI attributes

 On an `extern` block, the following attributes are interpreted:

+- `link_args` - specify arguments to the linker, rather than just the library name and type.
+This is feature gated and the exact behavior is implementation-defined (due to variety of linker invocation syntax).
 - `link` - indicate that a native library should be linked to for the declarations in this block to be linked correctly.
 See [external blocks](#external-blocks)
-- `link_args` - specify arguments to the linker, rather than just the library name and type.
-This is feature gated and the exact behavior is implementation-defined (due to variety of linker invocation syntax).

 On declarations inside an `extern` block, the following attributes are
 interpreted: